Introduction

 - This guide is a task intended for system administrators. cPanel's Technical Analysts cannot provide assistance in configuring a server's smarthost setup.

-- Configuring a smarthost will cause all outbound emails to go through the configured provider.
-The scope of this document does not cover how to configure a subset of domains to go through a smarthost; this must be configured by the system administrator of the server.
+- Configuring a smart host will cause all outbound emails to go through the configured provider.
+The scope of this document does not cover how to configure a subset of domains to go through a smart host; the server's system administrator must configure this.